sagar-sandesh/blog-project/README.md

 ---
 ---

-##🔐 Admin Login Credentials
+## 🔐  Admin Login Credentials

 Username: admin

 Password: adminpass

-###✏️ Usage
+## ✏️ Usage
 Visit the homepage to see latest blog posts.

 Admins can:

-Login via /admin/login
+- Login via /admin/login

-Create/edit/delete posts via the dashboard.
+- Create/edit/delete posts via the dashboard.

-View individual post details by clicking "Read More".
+- View individual post details by clicking "Read More".

-Static pages like /about and /contact are always accessible.
+-Static pages like /about and /contact are always accessible.

----
-###🧪 Future Improvements
+### 🧪 Future Improvements
 ✅ Pagination on homepage

 🔍 Search functionality